Zephkek/MIDIPlusPlus/README.md

 - **CPU Usage**: 2-5% average on modern processors
 - **Timing Precision**: Nanosecond accuracy using advanced Timing algorithms that have been tested for months.
 - **Throughput**: Can handle millions of notes per minute while maintaining stability and accuracy.
+-
-## Advanced Velocity System
+## 32 Step Velocity System

-MIDI++ uses a unique 32-key velocity mapping system that converts MIDI velocities (0-127) into keyboard inputs.
+MIDI++ uses a 32-key velocity mapping system that converts MIDI velocities (0-127) into keyboard inputs.
 This system provides precise control over note dynamics while maintaining ultra-low latency.

 ### 32-Key Velocity Mapping